-Long-term isolation has no rehabilitative benefit—but it does have serious negative psychological effects.
-Solitary confinement is considered a form of torture under international law.
-Solitary confinement violates the UN Convention Against Torture, the Convention on the Elimination of All Forms of Racial Discrimination, and the UN International Convention on Civil and Political Rights.
+Long-term isolation has no rehabilitative benefit, but its destructive psychological effects are well-documented—amounting to torture under international law.
+Solitary confinement violates the U.N.
+Convention Against Torture, the Convention on the Elimination of All Forms of Racial Discrimination, and the U.N.
+International Convention on Civil and Political Rights.

 AFSC works to end the practice of solitary confinement in prisons, jails, and detention centers across the country.